-After receiving your HCGG unpack and inspect it by completing the following:
+After receiving your HCGG, unpack and inspect it by completing the following:

-- 1. Open the boxes that the HCGG is shipped in. - 2.
+- 1. Open the boxes in which the HCGG was shipped. - 2.
 Remove the two halves of the HCGG from the packaging. - 3.
 Place the bottom half of the HCGG on the floor and the top half on a table in the "right side up" position. - 4.
 Remove the installation kit from the hopper. - 5.
 Cut the tie that is holding the cables inside the hopper assembly. - 6.
 Remove the cables from the hopper bucket, and inspect the cables, connector ends, and appearance of the system for any damage that might have occurred during shipping.